raahini07/submitti-extension/README.md

 Every time you submit an assignment on Schoology, the extension launches confetti on your screen

 ## why I made this
-After spending hours on homework assignments, I wanted a dopamine spike when I'm done.
+After spending hours on homework assignments, I wanted a celebration/dopamine spike when I'm done.

 ## features